 The Rural Life Centre down in Farnham is actually a museum of sorts, fairly unique in that it is completely open air!
 This fabulous dog walking paradise grants you lovely strolls around a variety of different trails, with the benefit of there being lots of educational points of interest along the route.

-The best walks for you and your dog to explore in Surrey could well be in the list above!
+The best country walks with dogs to explore in Surrey could well be in the list above!
 Why not take a closer look at what’s available in the wider reaches and see if you can add to our list?
 The fact is, Surrey offers more than just hills and valleys.
 It’s amazingly well known for its heaths, its river walks and more besides.
 There are plenty of great vantage points for you to see for miles cross-county, too, meaning this really is a walker’s paradise if you are keen to see as much of natural Britain as possible.
 What’s not to love?

 If you’re heading to Surrey any time soon to enjoy the walks, do also make a point to check out our list of the pet friendly pubs in Surrey, too.
 Why not stop off for a drink or two while you have the time?

 Having visited Surrey many times before with our pets, we can safely say that the walks and Surrey dog friendly cottages need to be experienced to be believed.
 We truly feel that this county has some of the top countryside vistas in the whole of the UK.
 Don’t miss out!
 Take a good look at what’s on offer through our list, and find your own favourites.